Skip to main content

 Sync

-The sync directive enables two-way data binding between the model (component state) and the view (template).
-Unlike one-way data binding, where data flows only from the model to the view, the sync directive ensures that changes in the view (e.g., user interaction) automatically update the model, keeping both synchronized.
+The sync directive establishes two-way data binding between the model (component state) and the view (template).
+Unlike one-way data binding, where data flows only from the model to the view, the sync directive ensures that changes in the view (e.g., user interaction) automatically update the model, keeping the two synchronized.

 import {